cnayan/mqb/README.md

     // [100, 101, 102].
     `employeeTable(employee_id ![100, 101, 102])`

-    // Returns all fields from 'employeeTable' where 'employee_name' starts with text 'Mary',
+    // Returns all fields from 'employeeTable' where 'employee_name' starts with text 'Jane',
     // limited to first entry.
     `1 * employeeTable(employee_name = "Jane*")`